rust-lang/book/src/ch03-02-data-types.md

 > *not* include checks for integer overflow that cause panics.
 Instead, if
 > overflow occurs, Rust performs *two’s complement wrapping*.
 In short, values
 > greater than the maximum value the type can hold “wrap around” to the minimum
 > of the values the type can hold.
-In the case of a `u8`, 256 becomes 0, 257
+In the case of a `u8`, the value 256 becomes
-> becomes 1, and so on.
-The program won’t panic, but the variable will have a
+> 0, the value 257 becomes 1, and so on.
+The program won’t panic, but the
-> value that probably isn’t what you were expecting it to have.
-Relying on
+> variable will have a value that probably isn’t what you were expecting it to
-> integer overflow’s wrapping behavior is considered an error.
+> have.
+Relying on integer overflow’s wrapping behavior is considered an error.
 >
 > To explicitly handle the possibility of overflow, you can use these families
 > of methods that the standard library provides on primitive numeric types: